rooberrydev/conference.app/README.md

 # Conf.app

 Hey! 👋 So I built this thing called Conf.app, a social network for conferences.
-It's still a work in progress, but I'm pretty stoked about it.
+It's still a work in progress, so suggestions and PRs welcome!

 ## What's the deal?